© 2025 WFAE

 Mecklenburg County Sheriff Garry McFadden announced Thursday that he is running for reelection in 2026.

-McFadden was first elected in 2018.
-He retired after more than three decades with the Charlotte-Mecklenburg Police Department and was also the focus of a TV show called “I am Homicide” that followed his investigations.
-As sheriff, he ended the county’s 287(g) partnership with federal immigration authorities.
+McFadden, who retired after more than three decades with the Charlotte-Mecklenburg Police Department, was also the focus of a TV show called "I Am Homicide" that followed his investigations.
+He says his record and accessibility set him apart from his challengers.

-Former MCSO Chief Deputy Rodney Collins, former detention officer Antwain Nance and CMPD Sgt.
+Former MCSO Chief Deputy Rodney Collins, former detention officer Antwain Nance, and CMPD Sgt.
 Ricky Robbins have also launched campaigns for sheriff.

 SUPPORT LOCAL NEWS